maxim-eyengue/MLOps-Zoomcamp-2025/06_best-practices/README.md

 pipenv install --dev black isort
 ```

 **Black** is an opinionated code formatter that automatically reformats Python code to a consistent style, improving aesthetics and readability.
-Black is highly opinionated; for example, it defaults to using double quotes for strings, though this can be configured.
-To prevent Black from changing string quotes, `skip-string-normalization = true` can be set in the `[tool.black]` section of `pyproject.toml`.
-Other Black configurations in `pyproject.toml` include `target-version` (e.g., `3.9`) and `line-length` (e.g., `88`).
+Black is highly opinionated.
+For example, it defaults to using double quotes for strings, though this can be configured.
+To prevent Black from changing string quotes, `skip-string-normalization = true` can be set in the `[tool.black]` section of [pyproject.toml](./notebooks/course/streaming/pyproject.toml).
+Other Black configurations in [pyproject.toml](./notebooks/course/streaming/pyproject.toml) include `target-version` (e.g., `3.9`) and `line-length` (e.g., `88`).
 To see the changes Black would make without applying them, use
 ```sh
 pipenv run black --diff .
 ```